 - NordVPN Our top browser extension VPN.
 Super fast, highly secure, and packed with features.
 Supports Chrome, Firefox, and Firefox for Android.
 Plus, they offer a 30-day money-back guarantee to test it out worry-free.

-TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly. - Surfshark Best budget VPN with browser extensions.
+TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for Browser Extensions. - Surfshark Best budget VPN with browser extensions.
 An affordable yet high-quality service with top-notch security and privacy features.
 A great choice for those who don’t want to compromise on protection.
 Extensions for Chrome, Firefox, and Edge.

 - IPVanish A speedy, security-first VPN with extensions for Edge, Chrome, Firefox, and Opera.
 Boasts strong unblocking ability and unlimited connections.